46620/guides/docs/machine/linux/gpu_passthrough/hide.md

 # Hiding the Virtual Machines (Unsupported)
-> Last updated: 2022-06-12
+> Last updated: 2022-09-30

-!!! warning "NOTICE"
+!!! error "NOTICE"
-    Everything on this page is not officially supported or endorsed.
-If you get banned from a game trying to hide the fact you're on a VM, that is fully on you.
+    BattlEye and EAC will ban if you're caught with these.
+Don't bitch and complain if you're banned, just comlain that they made their linux compatibility opt in, not opt out.

 ## QEMU configs
 This is for if you already have a working windows VM.
 This is a very easy thing to set up.
 I have my entire xml file in [this](https://github.com/46620/kvm-passthrough) repo if you wanna base it off of that, but below is all I needed to add to get mine working.